jonerrr/wireguard-install/README.md

 ## Changes on this fork

-- Sets up TCP and UDP port forwarding on port `33333`
+- Sets up TCP and UDP port forwarding on port `33333` (DOES NOT WORK!!!!)
 - Outputs WireGuard client config for Gluetun environment variables.

 ![Lint](https://github.com/angristan/wireguard-install/workflows/Lint/badge.svg)